What Acid Do Plumbers Use to Unclog Drains?

 • Dangerous chemical reactions if mixed with other cleaners

-Professional plumbers are trained to assess whether acid is necessary and how to apply it safely.
-At Oceanside Services, we offer blocked drain and emergency plumbing services across the Gold Coast and surrounding regions.
+Professional plumbers are trained to assess whether acid is even necessary and how to apply it safely.
+At Oceanside Services, we handle blocked drains, sewer & stormwater issues and emergency plumbing across the Gold Coast and surrounding regions, 24/7, 365 days a year.

 Safer Alternatives to Acidic Cleaners